Massimo La Morgia

 Viale Regina Elena 295

-00165 Rome, Italy
+00165 Rome, Italy.

 Hi all!

-I’m Massimo La Morgia an Assistant Professor (RTD-A) at the Computer Science Department of Sapienza University of Rome, Italy.
+I’m Massimo La Morgia an Assistant Professor (RTT) at the Computer Science Department of Sapienza University of Rome, Italy.
 I’m part of the SystemsLab a research group lead by prof. Alessandro Mei.
 My research interests include security & privacy, blockchain and cryptocurrencies, applied machine learning, computer science and human behaviour.
 If you are interested in my work and/or possible collaborations get in touch with me via email.

 news